i2kmt/affinity-and-transcription/README.md

 3. C-terminus domain: The C-terminus domain is responsible for the p53's tetramerization

 ## p53's DBD
 p53's DBD is `5′-PuPuPuC(A/T)(T/A)GPyPyPy-3′`, where Pu and Py represent purines and pyrimidines, respectively.
 This is knows as a "Half Site".
 As mentioned before, p53 acts like a transcription factor in a form of a dimer-of-dimers.
 This means that 2 p53 proteins bind together into forming a dimer and then two dimers bind together and form a tetramer.
 Each dimer can bind to a "Half Site".
-And so, the p53 tetramer's full transcription site is the same as two "Half Site".
+And so, the p53 tetramer's full transcription site is the same as two "Half Site".[^2]

 <p align="center">
  <img src="https://user-images.githubusercontent.com/117028076/211453267-75377ce8-d104-453f-bc64-51aa0d1d0166.png">